kscalelabs/onshape/README.md

 The size of the voxels is quite important when using this function, and can be passed in as a flag.
 Essentially, the way this program works is by grabbing groups of vertices which fit into a single voxel and then combining them into a single vertex.
-This funciton is especially useful because mujoco cannot render bodies with more than 20 coplanar faces.
+This funciton is especially useful because MuJoCo cannot render bodies with more than 20 coplanar faces.
 When choosing a voxel size, typically between `0.0001` and `0.0005` is suitable.
-Avoid setting a very large voxel size, as, although the visual and collision meshes themselves will not be too unaffected, smaller parts can become 2d.
+Avoid setting a very large voxel size, as although the visual and collision meshes themselves will not be too unaffected, smaller parts can become 2d.

 To cleanup the meshes directory by removing all meshes not referenced in a urdf: